jrkerns/3dpguidemedphys/README.md

 For more detailed info and comparison, see [this chart](https://www.help.prusa3d.com/en/materials?msclkid=fcf9ebf6a96011ec9441a8a469e56502).

 The thing to be aware of is your end use case and the conditions the part will be in.
-If the conditions are high-temperature, PETG and Nylon are preferable.
-If durability is key, Nylon or PC are best.
+If the usage conditions are high-temperature (65C+), PETG and Nylon are preferable.
+If durability is key, Nylon or Polycarbonate (PC) are best.
 If it's just to keep two parts together or you want to test mechanical fit first on the cheap, use PLA.
 If flexibility is key (like a breast bolus), use TPU.
 If you don't know what to use, use PLA or
 PLA+.
 The "+" in PLA is not standardized and is specific to each company.
 Generally, this can mean increased temperature resistance or ductility.